ieee-vgtc/ieeevis.org/content/info/call-participation/call-for-participation.md

 The three conference tracks at IEEE VIS 2020 use the same submission and review process.
 The conferences differ in the topics, emphasis, and approach, as described in the conference-specific for [VAST](vast-paper-types), [InfoVis](infovis-paper-types), and [SciVis](scivis-paper-types).

+Reviewers should be familiar with the [guidelines for reviewing papers for VIS](review-instructions).

 Authors of accepted papers should also follow the [instructions for preparing a camera-ready submission](/year/2020/info/presenter-information/final-information-paper-authors).

 ## Open Access Policy